MCYP-UniversidadReyJuanCarlos/20-21_viagdi/README-EN.md

 # Architecture

-This project has two python packages, osint and catalog. osint package is created by default by Django and contain the main python fields to develop a django project. catalog package all field related to the models of the project, that are the information fields an analyst can fill, and all the fields related to the interface's design.
+This project has two python packages, osint and catalog. osint package is created by default by Django and contain the main python files to develop a django project. catalog package all files related to the models of the project, and all the files related to the interface's design.

-# Prepare development/execution environment